PedemonteGiacomo/BlazorWithRedux/README.md

 ## Usage

-I implemented two different way to use this undo/redo states, one for the **`counter`** that rely on ìpure functionsî so without using Effects but only using Reducers (no need for async operations).
+I implemented two different way to use this undo/redo states, one for the **`counter`** that rely on ‚Äúpure functions‚Äù so without using Effects but only using Reducers (no need for async operations).
 On the other hand, the other implementation regards the **`weather`** component that use the effects to retrieve data async by simulating an api call that takes data from [sample-data/weather.json](https://github.com/PedemonteGiacomo/BlazorWithRedux/blob/master/wwwroot/sample-data/weather.json).

 In both of the implementation I reach out the following usage: